 A Recap of the Functional Magnetic Resonance Imaging Findings

 In the first article, we examined how functional magnetic resonance imaging (fMRI) has given a new understanding of how trauma changes the brain.
-We covered how the amygdala and hippocampus were found to be moderately to severely impacted.
+We covered how the amygdala and hippocampus were found to be moderate to severely impacted.
 I quote:

-“What researchers looked at the brains of those who have experienced severe traumatic events, such as those returning from war, they found damage to the amygdalae and hippocampi.
+“What researchers looked at the brains of those who have experienced severe traumatic events, such as those returning from the war, they found damage to the amygdalae and hippocampi.
 A study examined, with the then-new neuroimaging tool functional magnetic resonance imaging (fMRI) in 1980 revealed smaller than normal volumes in both the hippocampi and amygdalae of people living with the diagnosis of PTSD.
 What this study shows is how two vital regions of the brain associated with emotional regulation and memory consolidation are damaged when exposed repeatedly to traumatic stress.”
 (1,2)

 The damage to the amygdalae and hippocampi of traumatized individuals is severe and impacts many higher functions including impulse control and the consolidation of traumatic memories in association with sensory (sight, smell, audio) memories.